 ADAMicroCAB IIanalog cabsim likely used on "villain" songs in Sonic Adventure

-Using the Digital Music Corp. (now Voodoo Lab) switching and mixer units, Senoue could bypass any or all of these devices as needed.
+Using the Digital Music Corp. (now called Voodoo Lab) switching and mixer units, Senoue could bypass any or all of these devices as needed.
 Nothing under the MicroCAB unit is visible, but it's possible that his Furman power conditioner and maybe TubeWorks power amp were present.Given the overlap between unit capabilities, it's highly likely that this rack was used both live and in the studio, and can be heard throughout Sonic Adventure, alongside Senoue's effect pedals such as his BOSS CE-2.In contrast, Sons of Angels' debut album "Thrill of the Feel" makes only limited use of this effects rack, with Senoue recording most songs with nothing but a guitar and an amplifier, and a few songs making use of compact effects pedals such as his BOSS CE-2 or MXR Phase 90.After Senoue moved to America in 2000, this rig fell largely out of use, and he sold everything off by 2007.

 2000s - SONIC ADVENTURE 2, SONIC HEROES, AND MORE